 - Your eligibility for stacking is determined by very complex rules.
 Generally, to qualify for stacking, the accident must involve a vehicle covered by the UIM policy you want to stack and you must be the UIM policyholder, or married to the policyholder, or a relative residing with the policyholder.
 You also need multiple vehicles with UIM in your household.
 It doesn't matter what typre of vehicle you have, it just needs the coverage, which can be especially good news for motorcycle accident victims who need UIM- you're not limited to just motorcycle policies.
 The ability to stack and coverage amounts can vary based on many factors, including multiple policies in a household, different policy limits among vehicles, and whether a victim is considered a “relative” under South Carolina law.

 - The shocking truth about UIM: When you make a UIM claim, your own insurance company fights against you.
+They can fight extremely hard, as shown by this actual case where the insurance company waged war against their own severely injured customer all the way to the South Carolina Supreme Court.
 When victims find this out, it usually adds an entirely new layer of bewilderment on top of the shock and debilitation of their serious injuries.

 If you are a victim of a car accident serious enough to need UIM, you owe it to yourself and your family to have a meeting with an experienced South Carolina car crash lawyer who can make sure you maximize your access to all possible coverage to help you recover for your injuries.
 Taking on an insurance company without a professional jeopardizes your case.